-Signs Of Hope At Oroville Dam, After Water Overflowed Emergency Spillway
+Signs Of Hope At Oroville Dam, After Overflow Sparked Large Evacuation Sunday

 "So the lake rose 50 feet in just a few days," Dan Brekke of member station KQED tells Morning Edition, "and got up to this emergency spillway which had never been used since the dam went into service in 1968.
 And on Saturday morning, it began pouring over there."

-Signs Of Hope At Oroville Dam, After Water Overflowed Emergency Spillway
+Signs Of Hope At Oroville Dam, After Overflow Sparked Large Evacuation Sunday

-Residents of the area some 70 miles north of Sacramento were placed under evacuation orders at around 4:30 p.m.
+Residents of the area some 70 miles north of Sacramento were placed under evacuation orders around 4:30 p.m.
 Sunday, after the reservoir rose to a record level — more than a foot above what's considered "full" — and its main spillway struggled to provide relief and its auxiliary spillway was seen at risk of failing.
 At the time, officials said that dangerous flooding could be just hours away.

 Even as the evacuation orders were issued, officials had reason to hope that Lake Oroville would soon begin to recede, due to a drop in the amount of runoff water entering the lake and a dry weather forecast.
 But the reservoir's infrastructure was struggling to cope.